microcipcip/vue-use-kit/src/components/useClickAway/stories/useClickAway.md

 ### Parameters

-- `element: string` the element to check for click away events
+- `elRef: string` the element to check for click away events
 - `onClickAway: string` the callback to run when triggering a click away
 - `events: string` list of events to listen to, defaults to `['mousedown', 'touchstart']`